dabeaz/curio/README.rst

 Discussion Forum
 ----------------

-A discussion forum for curio is available at http://forum.dabeaz.com/c/curio.
+A discussion forum for Curio is available at http://forum.dabeaz.com/c/curio.
 Please go there to ask questions and find out whats happening with the project.

 Contributors